ilia-os/CV/README.md

 While I was working I began to study Ruby and Rails and related tools.
 Later I finally start getting paid for my favorite: coding.

-My first project was an event-focused RESTful website ([showshow.co](https://showshow.co), ask me for password) which wasn't finished because of corona.
+My first project was an event-focused RESTful website ([showshow.co](https://showshow.co), ask me for password) development of which is now paused because of corona.
 Customer was a designer, and I did everything related to code and infrastructure.
-The stack was: RoR, ActiveJob (sidekiq), Turbolinks, PostgreSQL, S3, nginx (passenger), SCSS, Bootstrap, jQuery, React.js, Webpack, Capistrano.
+The stack was: RoR, ActiveJob (sidekiq), Turbolinks, devise, PostgreSQL, S3, nginx (passenger), slim, SCSS, Bootstrap, jQuery, React.js, Webpack, Capistrano.

 Later I was working on an ML project in a bigger team of developers (6 people).
 We wanted to score flats-for-rent from real estate aggregators like Cian and Avito and provide the best ones to our customers.
 My job was to tie together all the components: data-retrieval service working through Kafka, parser, model, data storage and front-end.
 I also wrote a lot of code using python for parser and model wrapper.